UnB-KnEDLe/DODFMiner/docs/source/user/ARCH.md

 ### Overview

 DODFMiner is a library and CLI application made with the Python language, using MuPDF, BeautifulSoup, Pandas, and many others python libraries.
 The purpose of DODFMiner is to be an library and tool to fullfil the hole process of extraction of a official diary from federal district in Brazil.

 ### Package Diagram

 ![](../_static/pacotes.svg)

+### Class Diagram

 ## References
 -------------